-CIA director calls WikiLeaks ‘hostile intelligence agency’
+CIA director calls WikiLeaks ‘hostile intelligence service’

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

 Trump said before the election that he was happy to see WikiLeaks publish private, politically damaging emails from Hillary Clinton’s campaign manager, John Podesta.
+The White House defended the president, saying there was a big difference between WikiLeaks publishing stolen, personal emails of a political figure and files about national security tools used by the CIA.

+WikiLeaks last month released nearly 8,000 documents that it says reveals secrets about the CIA’s cyberespionage tools for breaking into targeted computers, cellphones and even smart TVs.
+It previously published 250,000 State Department cables and embarrassed the U.S. military with hundreds of thousands of logs from Iraq and Afghanistan.

+Pomepo noted that in January, U.S. intelligence officials determined Russian military intelligence had used WikiLeaks to release data obtained through cyber operations against the Democratic National Committee.
+He said American intelligence also found that Russian state-owned television network RT actively collaborated with WikiLeaks.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.